Skip to main content

 IMPORTANT

 Please note that msg_fwd_fees above includes action_fee below.
-For a basic message this fee = lump_price = 400000 gram, action_fee = (400000 * 21845) / 65536 = 133331.
+For a basic message this fee = lump_price = 400000 nanotons, action_fee = (400000 * 21845) / 65536 = 133331.
 Or approximately a third of the msg_fwd_fees.

-Hence fwd_fee = msg_fwd_fees - action_fee = 266669 gram = 0,000266669 TON
+fwd_fee = msg_fwd_fees - action_fee = 266669 nanotons = 0.000266669 TON

 Action fee

-The action fee is deducted from the balance of the source account during the processing of the action list, which occurs after the Computing phase.
+The action fee is deducted from the balance of the source account during the processing of the action list, which occurs after the Compute phase.
 Practically, the only action for which you pay an action fee is SENDRAWMSG.
 Other actions, such as RAWRESERVE or SETCODE, do not incur any fee during the action phase.

 action_fee = floor((msg_fwd_fees * first_frac)/ 2^16); //internal